ColeNikol/instant-image-gallery/README.md

 🌟 Instant Image Gallery 🌟

-just copy and paste a single file and it will instantly create an image gallery from images in the folder on your server where you've put the file.
+Just copy and paste a single file and it will instantly create an image gallery from images in the folder on your server where you've put the file.

+You just place index.php to instantly convert a folder into image gallery or rename the PHP file, place a link elswhere and call it when you need.
+It's simple, versatile and easy to configure.

 📋 FEATURES